 Paf’s annual climate audit is conducted by an external partner according to the established international standard, the GHG protocol (the Greenhouse Gas Protocol).
-The audit helps us to understand, identify and also reduce our climate impact by measuring three chosen categories of climate impact.
+The audit helps us to understand, identify and also reduce our climate impact by measuring the climate impact.

 Scope 1 / Direct emissions

 Direct emissions of greenhouse gases from sources owned or controlled by Paf (e.g. commercial vehicles).

-Category 2 / Indirect emissions from purchased energy (Energy)
+Scope 2 / Indirect emissions from purchased energy

 Emissions from heating, cooling and production of electricity purchased by Paf.

-Category 3 / Indirect emissions from business activities (Travel)
+Scope 3 / Indirect emissions from business activities

-Indirect emissions caused by Paf’s activities such as business and customer travel (e.g. air, boat, taxi and hotel stays).
+Indirect emissions caused by Paf’s activities such as business and customer travels, purchased technology, energy consumption from our physical games and cloud services.

 We climate compensate our impact on the environment based on the annual climate audit.
 We do this every year by supporting different established projects through our climate partner Tricorona.

 Read more about the climate projects we have been supporting over the last years bellow.